PelionIoT/mbl-docs/Docs/introduction.md

 ## Introduction to Mbed Linux OS

-Is it possible that it's the comment right after H2 that's breaking it?

 <!--Case for picking Mbed Linux and matching hardware over Mbed OS or any other hardware-->
 <!---->